N1ghtF1re/Simple-ciphers/README.md

 </p>

 ## About the library
-The library contains a class for encrypting and decrypting messages with the specified key
+The library contains a class for encrypting and decrypting messages with the specified key using a cipher "rail-fence".
+About cipher: https://en.wikipedia.org/wiki/Rail_fence_cipher

+## Class RailFence:
+Methods:
+- encode(String message, int key) - return encoded message with a cipher "Rail-Fence" with the specified key.
+- decode(String message, int key) - return decoded message with a cipher "Rail-Fence" with the specified key.